Slobo989/jasmine-2-testrail/README.md

 }

 ```

 ## Example - tests
-You should put the Case ID from TestRail at the start of each IT description, <br>and separate it from the test name by a colon - ":".
+The Case ID from TestRail must be added to the start of each *it()* description, <br>and separated from the test name by a colon - ":".
 ```javascript
 describe('Login Page', () => {
   // "1:" this is Case ID from Test Rail